Apples and Plants, Plants and Apples:

 LISTEN TO and WATCH “APPLE TREE”: Use this video as an explanation of how a seed grows into a tree, and how the tree bears fruit.
 What do you notice happening in the video?
 What does the tree need in order to grow?
 Psst…extra claps to whomever notices the bee: A whole other reason why plants grow–and a very important reason…pollinators like bees (bats, butterflies and ants) are necessary for apple trees to grow.
 Pollinators are also discussed in the song “Parts of a Plant”, too!

-WHAT PROPS AND ACTIONS CAN YOU USE WHILE YOU MOVE AND SING THE SONG?
+WHAT PROPS AND ACTIONS CAN YOU USE WHILE YOU MOVE AND SING “APPLE TREE” OR RECITE THE “I AM A TREE” POEM?
 Do you have yellow, red and green apple props you can hold in your hands as you grow and dangle the apples from your “branches”?

 Take a look at these posts from some of my friends that have more fun apple/plant ideas: